-The SLy5 strength distribution is characterized by two main peaks (see Fig.~\ref{F13}).
-The predictions for the energy centroid ($\sim$15.4 MeV, calculated in the 13.0-18.5 Mev interval) match the experimental value reported in~\cite{Ber} (cross-section data fitted in the 13-18 MeV range).
+\\ The SLy5 strength distribution is characterized by two main peaks (cf.~Fig.~\ref{F12}).
+The predictions for the centroid energy ($\sim$15.4 MeV, calculated in the 13.0-18.5 Mev interval) match the experimental value reported in Ref.~\cite{Ber} (cross-section data fitted in the 13-18 MeV range).
 The change produced by the new terms in this superfluid A=120 nucleus is less evident than in the lighter systems.
-However, one can still notice that the $\bm S\cdot\bm T$ terms, in the central plot, (slightly) reduce the peaks' height ratio and produce an attractive effect on the centroids, at variance with what obtained when adding the $\bm S^2$ terms (right panel).
-All the calculations modify the low energy tail of the strengh function (below 13 MeV), although these outcomes must be considered carefully, since the low lying states, besides being sensitive to higher order correlations and the pairing, can be particularly affected by numerical artifacts from the Fourier transform and spuriousities in the wave-functions. \\ When the tensor $\stackrel{\leftrightarrow}{J}^2$ and $\bm S\cdot\bm T$ are made active, no noticable change in the strength function is introduced when SLy5 is used.
-This is not the case with the T44 force, where the J$^2_{\text{c+t}}$ calculation is somewhat different (see Fig.~\ref{F12}, right panel).
+However, one can still notice (b) that the $\bm S\cdot\bm T$ terms, (slightly) reduce the peaks' height ratio and produce an attractive effect on the centroids, at variance with what obtained when adding the $\bm S^2$ terms (c).
+All the calculations modify the low energy tail of the strength function (below 13 MeV), although these outcomes must be considered carefully, since the low lying states, besides being sensitive to higher order p-h correlations and the pairing, can be particularly affected by numerical artifacts from the Fourier transform and spuriousities in the wave-functions. \\ When the tensor $\stackrel{\leftrightarrow}{J}^2$ and $\bm S\cdot\bm T$ terms are made active, no noticable change on the strength function is introduced when SLy5 is used.
+This is not the case with the T44 force, where the J$^2_{\text{c+t}}$ calculation differs somewhat (cf.~Fig.~\ref{F11}, right panel).
 We finally notice that the two-peak structure always visible with the SLy5 force is lost when using the T44 set in the simplest ``basic'' calculation, where the distribution is shifted to lower energies, but it appears as soon as the $\stackrel{\leftrightarrow}{J}^2$ contribution is added.